CNC Turning Services in Dallas, Texas | Multi-Axis, AS9100 Certified

 Our CNC turning services produce precision components that strengthen your reputation, meet critical deadlines, and improve how your products perform.

-Multi-axis turning adds milling capabilities and more movement axes to traditional turning.
-This lets us machine complex features, off-center holes, and contoured surfaces in a single setup, improving accuracy and cutting production time.
-Our 7-axis machines can make complex parts that would otherwise need multiple setups or machines.
+Multi-axis turning adds milling capability and extra axes of movement to a turning center.
+That lets us machine complex features, off-center holes, and contoured surfaces in a single setup — improving accuracy and cutting production time.
+Our 7-axis machines complete parts that would otherwise need multiple setups or machines.

-CNC turning works best for medium to large parts with diameters up to 18".
-Swiss machining focuses on small, precise parts (typically under 1.25" diameter) where extreme accuracy and surface finish are critical.
-We can guide you to the right process based on your part specifications.
+Standard CNC turning is best for medium to larger parts, while Swiss machining specializes in small, precise parts (typically under 1.25" diameter) where extreme accuracy and surface finish are critical.
+We'll point you to the right process based on your part's size, features, and tolerances.